IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 ### Assigning the Template Output

-After the installation of the module, observe that two parts of the UI now show warning symbols.
+After the installation of the module, notice that two parts of the UI are now showing warning symbols.
 ![Warnings displayed after Module Installation](images/after-module-install-sf-warnings.png)

 This is due to the background Software Factory Execution process (which you've minimized previously) having detected changes made to your project that triggered a re-run of the Software Factory Execution.